Safeguarding the Brain: Exploring Methylene Blue’s Neuroprotective Potential

 In examining these table entries, one can discern the profound impact neuroprotection holds on human health.

-It provides not only a defence mechanism but also contributes largely to maintaining brain vitality and cognitive prowess over time.
+It provides not only a defence mechanism but also contributes largely to maintaining brain and cognitive prowess over time.

 The advantages are multifaceted: protection against harm, battling debilitating disorders, and enhancing neuronal survival rates – all leading to improved quality of life.